viet34tqc/notebook/reudux-saga.md

 ### Effects

-- A plain javascript object contains intructions for saga middleware
+- A plain javascript object contains intructions for saga middleware to perform some operation like: invoke asynchronous function, dispatch an action to the store, etc...

 ### Effects creators